ibm-cloud-architecture/refarch-eda/README.md

  [Read more ...](docs/evt-functions/README.md)

 4- **Processing Event Streams**: Another aspect of developing event driven solutions is the frequent need to analyse continuous event streams for insights and actions.

-To support this style of processing, specialist  *event processing engines* have been developed offerings which simplify the programming model and enable  high performance and low latency applictions to be developed.
-Specializations in the way commercial and open source products implement these capabilities constitute the basis for our discussion concerning the non-functional aspects of event-driven architecture.
-As part of this event streaming processing there are a set of application that can support real time analytics and even applying machine learning model on real time data.
+Specialized  *event processing engines* provide the means to run stateful analytical and complex event processing  workloads across multiple event streams while miantiang low latency in processing times.

+Including these engines as part of the Event Driven Architecture enables:

+* Analysis and Understanding of  real time event streams
+* Extracting real time event data from the stream so that Data Scientists can understand and derive ML models
+* Running of  analytical proceses, Machine Learning models in line in real time  against the event stream.
+* Matching of complex event patternms across multiple streams and time windows to make decisions and take actions

 [Read more ...](docs/rt-analytics/README.md)